 Myths about anxiety in children

-Many cultures believe that mental health conditions are “all in the mind” or that they are something to be ashamed about.
-With these apprehensions, taking action towards better mental health are viewed as something to be done in secret or not done at all.
+Many cultures believe that mental health conditions are “all in the mind” or that they are something to be ashamed of.
+With these apprehensions, taking action towards better mental health is viewed as something to be done in secret or not done at all.

 One of the other myths when considering how to deal with anxiety in children is not wanting to teach a child about fear.
 While you may want to protect your children from harsh realities, it is important to teach them about things like fire, crossing an intersection, talking to strangers, and other things that are risks to them.